-We’re looking at ways to get people to, around and from the site in an environmentally friendly way, while being as accessible to all user groups as possible.
+We've looked at ways to get people to, around and from the site in an environmentally friendly way, while being as accessible to as many user groups as possible.

 Health and wellbeing

 Visiting and spending time in woods contributes towards health and wellbeing.
 As well as providing environmental and biodiversity benefits, woods and trees help reduce the negative impacts of our changing climate, promote healthy lifestyles and help to alleviate a range of debilitating illnesses.
-This project will look at how local people can reap the health benefits of all this green space!
+This project will encourage local people to reap the health benefits of all this green space!

-We’d love to hear what you think of Londonthorpe and Bellmount!
-We want to know what local people would like to see at the site and how we can open the landscape to more users.
+We'd like to thank you for letting us know what you think of Londonthorpe and Bellmount!
+We've considered what you've said and what local people would like to see at the site and how we can open the landscape to more users.

 Our hope is that this amazing landscape will become a much-loved community resource that has real benefits to the lives of local people.